MichalTuleja/todo-list/README.md

 You can try it on your smartphone under this link: http://michal.tuleja.de/demo/todo/

 The application users browser application cache, which allows you to use all features even having airplane mode enabled.
-Just create shourtcat on your main screen, enable airplane mode and open the app :)
+Just create shortcut on your main screen, enable airplane mode and open the app :)

 ### Features
 * Offline mode